In Flanders Fields Museum

 The museum presents the story of the First World War in the West Flanders front region.
 It is located in the rebuilt Cloth Hall of Ypres, an important symbol of wartime hardship and later recovery.

 From this symbolic accommodation, the museum also pays great attention to the contemporary landscape as one of the last tangible witnesses of the war history.
-From 21 September 2020, however, it will no longer be possible to visit the Belfry due to restoration works.
-From Easter 2022 (and after climbing the 231 steps), the tower will once again offer a view of the city and the surrounding battlefields.
+During your visit and after climbing the restored Belfry tower (by an additional 231 steps), you can look out over the city and the surrounding battlefields.

 a Great War